roura356a/csk/intl.en-US/Cloud-native AI user guide/Multi-tenant/Best practice for using Arena in a multi-tenancy scenario.md

 In Kubernetes, a ResourceQuota object describes constraints that limit aggregate resource consumption per namespace.
 Each namespace corresponds to a user group on the client where Arena is installed.
 You can configure quotas for various resources, such as CPU, memory, and extended resources.
 Extended resources include NVIDIA GPUs.
 A ResourceQuota object also limits the resource usage of containers and other Kubernetes objects in a namespace.
 For more information, see [Resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/).

-To complete [Task 4](#li_db9_ab1_imr), configure quotas of GPU, CPU, and memory resources for each user group.
-For more information, see [Allocate resources](#table_xy2_zmb_z48).
+To complete Task 4, configure quotas of GPU, CPU, and memory resources for each user group.
+For more information, see [Table 1](#table_vn6_cqk_2vq).
 In this example, allocate one GPU to dev1.
 The CPU and memory resources are unlimited.
 Bob in dev1 can use all CPU and memory resources of the cluster.
 Then, allocate the following resources to dev2: 2 GPUs, 8 CPU cores, and 60 GiB of memory.
 To configure resource quotas for the user groups, perform the following operations:

 1. Log on to the client as the root user, and run the following commands to configure resource quotas.
-For more information about dev1\_quota.yaml and dev2\_quota.yaml, see [Appendix](#section_m57_i99_0zo).
+For more information about dev1\_quota.yaml and dev2\_quota.yaml, see [Appendix](#section_68x_865_s0z).
 Run the following command to deploy the files in the ACK cluster:

     ```
     kubectl apply -f dev1_quota.yaml